dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

       Project points on the surface evenly with a Poisson disk distribution.

 Seed
-   The random seed to use when generating points.
+   The random :term:`Seed` to use when generating points.

 Output